 Information can flow through a common platform, allowing for different parties to upload and download on demand.
 Participants who are linked together through the sharing of information are more likely to work together efficiently, having avoided unnecessary or excessive communication.
 If time means money, there are significant cost savings to the smooth back-and-forth transfer of information between the field and office.

 Fewer Barriers to Adoption Today

 Expensive monthly fees and complicated apps made many companies hesitant to embrace technology.
-The emergence of affordable cloud-based apps, specifically designed for the field, such as PeerAssist’s Field Work Order (FWO) are making technology much more accessible, helping and furthering the industry trend of adapting technology.
+The emergence of affordable cloud-based apps, specifically designed for the field, such as PeerAssist’s Field, are making technology much more accessible, helping and furthering the industry trend of adapting technology.

-As digital tools become a part of the everyday life on the job site, there are benefits to the entire lifecycle of a project including more accurate and timely reporting of data, increased collaboration and communication, and better management and storage of data.
-Information can be repurposed later for a range of uses such as cost and business analytics.
+As digital tools become a part of everyday life on the job site, there are benefits to the entire lifecycle of a project, including more accurate and timely reporting of data, increased collaboration and communication, and better management and storage of data.
+Information can be repurposed later for a range of uses, such as cost and business analytics.

 The former barriers to technology in the field are breaking down, which couldn’t be better timed as the construction industry finds itself amid widespread digital transformation.